Mightyiest/AHK-TaskKill-Explorer/README.md

 # AHK-TaskKill-Explorer

-AHK-TaskKill-Explorer is an AutoHotkey script designed to optimize system performance while playing Valorant by terminating `explorer.exe`.
+AHK-TaskKill-Explorer is an AutoHotkey script designed to optimize system performance while playing Any Fullscreen Games by terminating `explorer.exe`.

 ## Installation